language-learners/blog/_posts/2017-11-27-overcoming-language-learning-frustrations-guest-post-by-lingua-pony.md

 us hurt for months, if not for years.

 Should we meet a person whose self-confidence has been harmed by someone else’s nastiness, it’s our duty to offer moral support.
-Language learning community should be a brotherhood – not a battlefield.
+Language learning community should be a brotherhood (and a sisterhood, of course), but not a battlefield.
 Sometimes it’s enough just to tell an insecure person that they are in fact very good and on the right track.
 For various cultural reasons we might shy away from praising others, but a kind word spoken sincerely at the right moment can really work miracles.